notionparallax/blog/_posts/2015-10-29-major-study-appendix-teminology.md

 <h5>Pay off function</h5>
 <p>A pay off function describes what the expected pay off or utility will be given a certain set of inputs.
 The interesting thing about them for this study is not the value of the pay off, but the shape of the curve.
 If it is steep in the critical region, then a small deviation in one’s calibration can result in a radically different payoff.</p>
 <h5><a href="http://en.wikipedia.org/wiki/Prior_probability">Priors</a></h5>
 <p>When one makes a prediction it is based on certain propositions.
 These propositions tend to come from prior experience.
-For example “<em>I predict that it will rain tomorrow</em>” is based on the prior that it rained today, that in my experience a tomorrow always follows a today, etc.</p>
+For example “_I predict that it will rain tomorrow_” is based on the prior that it rained today, that in my experience a tomorrow always follows a today, etc.</p>
 <p>Probability densities can be assigned to a prior, and these can be combined through various methods (see Monte Carlo) to give an overall probability density function for the whole prediction</p>
 <h5>a priori</h5>
 <p>Latin, basically meaning known before.
 It is used to describe the knowledge one has before embarking on some sort of task.</p>
 <h5>a posteriori</h5>
 <p>Latin, basically meaning known afterwards.
 It is used to describe the knowledge one has when looking back on some sort of task.</p>
 <h5>Monte Carlo</h5>
 <p>Other than being a principality with a lot of casinos, Monte Carlo lends its name to a class of stochastic modelling where the inputs have probability density functions.
-This means that if a series of dartboards were divided up into unequally sized slices, then the function (which might be something simple like <em>a+b+c+d =?</em>) is fed by the values that a blindfolded dart thrower would generate.</p>
+This means that if a series of dartboards were divided up into unequally sized slices, then the function (which might be something simple like _a+b+c+d =?_) is fed by the values that a blindfolded dart thrower would generate.</p>
 <p>The output of a Monte Carlo analysis is a probability density function that describes the likelihood of any of those outcomes happening.
-The interesting thing about this kind of analysis is that it doesn’t produce <em>an</em> answer, but an assessment of the probability of a range of events.</p>
+The interesting thing about this kind of analysis is that it doesn’t produce _an_ answer, but an assessment of the probability of a range of events.</p>
 <h5>Probability density</h5>
 <p>If a dice is rolled or a coin is flipped, then all the possible outcomes are equal.
 If a complicated hedge fund is invested in then the different outcomes that are possible have differing probabilities.
 The probability density is essentially the shape that these probabilities make when plotted on a graph.</p>
 <h5>Search Space</h5>